An accredited MA Studio Art degree that teaches realistic drawing and painting skills.

 • Remote & in-person options

-• Earn your degree in just 18 weeks
+• Earn your MA Studio Art degree in under 18 weeks

-Do you want to improve your own drawing & painting skills while earning your Master’s Degree?
+Do you want to improve your realistic drawing & painting skills while earning your MA in Studio Art?

 DON’t WAIT.
 Here’s what to do next: